]Ashburton Community BankÂ® Manager, Kathy Koulouris and Senior Manager, Nick Coker recently launched a Home Loans Campaign at the Ashy Redbacks.

 The Company aims to provide timely and relevant information to shareholders throughout the year.
 The Company releases newsletters (both electronic and hard copy) throughout the year, which are sent directly to shareholders.
 The Company also writes to shareholders directly about important matters.

-The Company has a formal Risk Management System (RMS) and tools to identify and record risks.
-The RMS is based on the international standard ISO 31000-2009 Risk Management and is monitored by the Audit and Governance Committee.
-The Secretary provides a summary report to the Board each month.
+The Company has a formal Risk Management Policy and tools to identify and record risks and is monitored by the Audit and Governance Committee.

-Bendigo Bank, as the franchisor to the Company, supports RMS development and support.
-Bendigo Bank provides each branch with an internal audit system for operational and lending risks.
+Bendigo Bank, as the franchisor to the Company provides each branch with an internal audit system for operational and lending risks.
 It reports the results of these audit visits to the Board and the Senior Manager.
 The Audit and Governance Committee monitors these reports and reviews any recommended changes.
-It also interviews Bendigo Bank audit staff as necessary.

 Conflicts of interest